-While we all follow the guidance on social distancing and staying at home, it is undoubtably having an impact on our daily lives and it’s important that you take care of your mind as well as your body and to get further support if you need it.
+While we all follow the government guidance for Covid-19, it is undoubtedly having an impact on our daily lives and it’s important that you take care of your mind as well as your body and to get further support if you need it.

 The government’s website has lots of information on what you can do to help your mental health and wellbeing, where to get further support and additional advice for people with specific needs.